umarhassan-mitodl/res.9-003-summer-2015/content/video_galleries/unit-7--audition-and-speech.md

 How do we recognize the source of a sound texture, such as the sound of insects or waves?
 Josh McDermott and colleagues propose a model of this process that uses statistics of the frequency content of the sounds, and the modulation of this content over time, depicted in these spectrograms (bottom) and plots of modulation power (top).

-(Courtesy of Elsevier, Inc., [http://www.sciencedirect.com](http://www.sciencedirect.com).
+(Courtesy of Elsevier, Inc., {{% resource_link "61b53d22-d7d0-4047-972f-d4443959f446" "http://www.sciencedirect.com" %}}.
 Used with permission.
 Source: McDermott, Josh H., and Eero P. Simoncelli.
 "Sound texture perception via statistics of the auditory periphery: evidence from sound synthesis." *Neuron* 71, no. 5 (2011): 926-940.)

 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}